Banoffee Pie

 Step-by-Step Cooking Process

-2. Mix the biscuit crumbs with melted butter until combined.
+2. Mix the crushed biscuits with melted butter until combined.

-3. Press the mixture into the bottom of a pie dish to form a crust.
+3. Press the biscuit mixture into the base of a 9-inch pie dish to form the crust.

-6. Slice the ripe bananas and layer them on top of the toffee.
+7. Slice the ripe bananas and layer them over the toffee.

-7. Whip the heavy cream with sugar until soft peaks form.
+8. Whip the heavy cream with powdered sugar until soft peaks form.

-8. Spread the whipped cream over the bananas evenly.
+9. Spread the whipped cream over the bananas to create a fluffy topping.

 Alternative Ingredients